andrew-chang-dewitt/pyspec/docs/lib.md

 Initializes & returns a **SpecStruct()** object for PySpec CLI parsing.
 This object can be passed to any Describe object on initialization to make the test group available for the CLI tool to view, run, & print.

+    Used to initialize a new SpecStruct instance.
+This is the only function directly exposed by the API from this module.
+    SpecStruct initializes with just one attribute: test_groups.
+    All groups will be stored here.
+A list is used because it preserves member order with a numbered index & is easily searchable.

 Describe class
 --------------